Top Selling Persimmon with Delicious Fruit

 Astringent vs Non-Astringent Persimmons

 This specific Asian persimmon is the non astringent type – meaning it can be eaten right from the tree and tastes crisp like an apple.
 Astringent persimmons, on the other hand, need a few days for fruit to ripen and are soft and nearly mushy before they are ready to eat.
-Hachiya persimmons are the most common astringent type of persimmon.
+Hachiya persimmons are the most common astringent fruit of persimmon.

 Astringent varieties and non astringent persimmon varieties are equally delicious and you will need to look up your variety of persimmon to know which one it is.
-Or just wait until the fruit appear and try one out eaten fresh.
+Or just wait until the fruit appears and try one out eaten fresh.
 You will know once you taste it.